Best Weighted Blankets for Hot Sleepers

 Degrees of Comfort Weighted Blanket comes with two duvet options included with a purchase of the blanket.
 One is Coolmax, made of cooling, moisture-wicking material.
 The other is a minky plush Cozyheat.
 Both covers are machine washable (though the blanket itself is not).

-Degrees of Comfort also offers a variety of choices for sizes, weights, and different duvets.
+Degrees of Comfort blanket is available in a variety of choices for sizes, weights, and different duvets.
 The blanket has 10 anchor points for fastening to a cover, so it’s sure to stay in place.

 How Degrees of Comfort Feels

-Besides being a wonderful weighted blanket option for year-round use, with insightful inclusions of both cool and warm covers, Degrees of Comfort also has a unique filling.
+Besides being a wonderful heavy blanket option for year-round use, with insightful inclusions of both cool and warm covers, Degrees of Comfort also has a unique filling.

 The beads are kept in place with small square quilted pockets throughout the blanket.
-This helps keep the weight evenly distributed, keeping it comfortable and minimizing frustration.
+This helps keep the weight distributed evenly, keeping it comfortable and minimizing frustration.

 CuteKing Cooling Weighted Blanket